fayazara/feedbackjar/README.md

 This project is inspired by [@shadcn's](https://twitter.com/shadcn) Taxonomy [Project](https://tx.shadcn.com/).
 I wanted to build something similar with Nuxt 3, Turso, and Vue.

 ## What does this app do btw?
-A simple CRUD app app, which will save email lists.
-You can create a list, add emails to it.
+A simple CRUD app app, which will save email collections.
+You can create a collection add emails to it.
 Maybe for forms, newsletter subscription forms etc.

 ## Features (WIP)